 In the past Motu has completed extensive programmes on:

-New Zealand's low emissions future blog asks what are New Zealand’s possible pathways toward a global low-emission future, and what important choices lie ahead?
-It creates a forum for sharing information and perspectives about the mitigation challenges that New Zealand faces, the assets that we have, the solutions that might be developed or adapted, the lessons we can learn from overseas and the experience that we can offer to other countries.
+New Zealand's low emissions future blog asks what are Aotearoa New Zealand’s possible pathways toward a global low-emission future and what important choices lie ahead?
+It creates a forum for sharing information and perspectives about the mitigation challenges Aotearoa New Zealand faces, the assets that we have, the solutions we might develop or adapt, the lessons we can learn from overseas and the experience we can offer to other countries.